-Comprehensive Examinations.
+Comprehensive Examination.
 A comprehensive examination, written, oral, or both, administered by the academic unit, is required in all professional master's programs that do not have a thesis or equivalent requirement.
 A comprehensive examination is optional in other programs.
 Students are not eligible to apply for the comprehensives or for the oral defense of the thesis or equivalent until they have been regularly admitted, have filed an approved program of study, removed any deficiencies, and fulfilled any foreign language requirements.
 Students are required to register for at least one semester hour of credit that appears on the program of study or one hour of appropriate graduate-level credit (such as 595, 695, and 795 Continuing Registration) during the semester or summer session in which they take their comprehensive examinations.
 Failure in the comprehensive examination is considered final unless the supervisory committee and the head of the academic unit recommend, and the dean of the Graduate College approves, a reexamination.
 Only one reexamination is permitted.
 A reexamination may be administered no sooner than three months and no later than one year from the date of the original examination.

 Thesis or Equivalent Requirements.
 To satisfy the research requirement for most M.A. or M.S. degrees, a student is expected to present a thesis or equivalent, which is defended in an oral examination.
 Some professional master's programs may also require a thesis, research project, performance, or exhibition.
 The requirement varies with each major.
-Each student writing a thesis or equivalent must register for a minimum of six semester hours of thesis or for a combination of research and thesis totaling six hours, which are directed toward a common research problem.